huggingface/blog/fine-tune-xlsr-wav2vec2.md

 ### Create `Wav2Vec2FeatureExtractor`

-Speech is a continuous signal and to be treated by computers, it first has to be discretized, which is usually called **sampling**.
-The sampling rate hereby plays an important role in that it defines how many data points of the speech signal are measured per second.
+Speech is a continuous signal, and, to be treated by computers, it first has to be discretized, which is usually called **sampling**.
+The sampling rate hereby plays an important role since it defines how many data points of the speech signal are measured per second.
 Therefore, sampling with a higher sampling rate results in a better approximation of the *real* speech signal but also necessitates more values per